biod/sambamba/README.md

 See manual pages [online](https://lomereiter.github.io/sambamba/docs/sambamba-view.html) to know more about what is available and how to use it.

-For more information on Sambamba you can contact Artem Tarasov and Pjotr Prins.
+For more information on Sambamba contact Artem Tarasov and Pjotr Prins.

 <a name="install"></a>
 # Binary installation